Characterization of quadric surfaces in terms of coordinate finite type Gauss map: Introduction

-In this present paper we will firstly, establish a formula for $\Delta ^{I}\boldsymbol{x}$ and $\Delta ^{I}\boldsymbol{n}$ by using Cartan's method of the moving frame.
-Further, we contribute to the solution of problem (\ref{p2}) by investigating the quadric surfaces in $\mathbb{E}^{3}$.
-Our main result is the following \begin{theorem} The only quadric surfaces in the 3-dimensional Euclidean space with the Gauss map $\boldsymbol{n}$ satisfying (\ref{1.1}) are the planes, the circular cylinders and the spheres. \end{theorem}
+In this present paper, we will firstly, create a formula for $\Delta ^{I}\boldsymbol{r}$ and $\Delta ^{I}\boldsymbol{G}$ by using Cartan's method of the moving frame.
+Further, we will focus our interest by studyhing the class of quadrics in $\mathbb{E}^{3}$.
+Our main theorem is \begin{theorem} Planes, circular cylinders and spheres are the only quadrics in $\mathbb{E}^{3}$ whose Gauss map $\boldsymbol{G}$ satisfying (\ref{1.1}). \end{theorem}